Links on Android Authority may earn us a commission. Learn more.

-Read more: how to backup photos and videos
+Read more: How to backup photos and videos

-Use a micro SD card
+Use a microSD card

-Your phone may or may not have a micro SD card slot.
-If you are blessed with this feature, you can use a micro SD card in two ways.
-The first would be to simply use it as external storage and transfer large files to it.
-There is another solution many of you will prefer, though.
+Your phone may or may not have a microSD card slot.
+If you are blessed with one, you can use a microSD card to transfer all large files to it.

-Some phones support adoptable storage.
-This means the device could use the micro SD card as internal storage.
-It becomes part of the phone’s space, as opposed to an external addition where you can throw files.
+Some phones support adoptable storage, but they are becoming rare.
+If you’re blessed with this feature, you can use the microSD card as internal storage.
+It becomes part of the phone’s space instead of an external addition where you can throw files.

-Read more: here are the best microSD cards
+Read more: Here are the best microSD cards

 - Open the Settings app.

-- Select ‘Storage’.
+- Select Apps.

-- Hit ‘OK’.
+- Hit Clear cache.

 Delete offline areas in Google Maps